Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Introduction

-In this paper, we present one of the first real-time low-latency applications of a deep learning algorithm for MHD mode control on a tokamak device.
-Continuing our previous study on combining high-speed imaging camera diagnostics and convolutional neural networks (CNNs) for tracking $n$=1 long wavelength MHD modes on the HBT-EP experiment \cite{Wei23PPCF}, we further developed and implemented our CNN model on an FPGA device onboard the Euresys frame grabber card in the existing camera diagnostic system.
-FPGA-based computing platforms have enabled neural network models to perform online single-sample inference with latencies in the 100~ns to 10~$\mu$s range~\cite{Aarrestad:2021zos}, far outperforming their counterpart GPU implementations.
+\rff{FPGAs consist of reprogrammable hardware blocks of limited capacity, comprising various dedicated logic for specific functions such as multiply-accumulators for efficient in-memory compute.
+Thus, these devices offer the advantage of being well-suited for high-speed input/output (I/O) and streaming machine learning inference, as they can be optimized specifically for the computational patterns of deep neural networks to achieve low-latency, low-power inference~\cite{Aarrestad:2021zos} within the resource constraints of the device.} FPGA-based computing platforms have enabled neural network models to perform online single-sample inference with latencies in the 100~ns to 10~$\mu$s range~\cite{Aarrestad:2021zos}, far outperforming their counterpart GPU implementations.
 However, deploying a model on an FPGA device presents several challenges, including designing within the resource constraints of the FPGA chip.
-For this reason we utilized the High-Level Synthesis for Machine Learning (hls4ml)~\cite{vloncar_2021_5680908} package to optimize our model before synthesizing and deploying the model firmware to the frame grabber's FPGA.
+For this reason we utilized the High-Level Synthesis for Machine Learning (\texttt{hls4ml})~\cite{vloncar_2021_5680908} package to optimize our model before synthesizing and deploying the model firmware to the frame grabber's FPGA.
 Our implementation achieved a latency of 7.7 $\mu$s for the CNN model itself, 17.6 $\mu$s total for the acquisition trigger to output control request, and is capable of operating at pipelined frame rates of up to 120~kfps, satisfying the requirement for MHD mode control on HBT-EP.
 This is the first demonstration of 100\,kHz low-latency control algorithms for real-time MHD mode tracking using raw high-speed camera outputs in fusion experiments.